nf-core/crisprseq/docs/output/screening.md

 </details>

-[bagel2](https://github.com/hart-lab/bagel) is a computational tool to identify important essential genes for CRISPR-Cas9 screening experiments.
+[drugZ](https://github.com/hart-lab/drugz) is a computational tool to identify synergistic and suppressor drug-gene interactions in CRISPR screens.

 ### Venn diagram